 The Vulcan Energy Resources Ltd (ASX: VUL) share price has started the week strongly.

-Why is the Vulcan share price rising?
+Why is the Vulcan share price storming higher?